-Encourage Use of Transit
+Rencourage Use of Transit

 Every transit trip begins and ends with a walk or bike ride, often known as the "last mile."
 If such walks are convenient, safe, and pleasant, the community is more likely to use transit.
-Increasing the use of transit community-wide will help reduce vehicle miles traveled and GHG emissions.
-The focus of this action is twofold: first, it will be important for the City to work closely with the Rochester-Genesee Regional Transportation Authority (RGRTA) to identify needed improvements to transit services-and the Genesee Transportation Council, which supports strategic plans for public transportation and provides technical assistance to RGRTA.
+Increasing the use of transit community-wide will help reduce vehicle miles traveled and GHG emissions, as well as potentially increase physical activity and promote equitable access to transportation options.
+The focus of this action is twofold: First, it will be important for the City to work closely with the Rochester-Genesee Regional Transportation Authority (RGRTA) to identify needed improvements to transit services-and the Genesee Transportation Council, which supports strategic plans for public transportation and provides technical assistance to RGRTA.
 In addition the City would continue to identify ways to improve the "last mile" experience for transit users, improving safety, convenience, and accessibility through policies and programs that focus on infrastructure and the built environment.
 These include transit-oriented development along key corridors, pedestrian and bicycle amenities, lighting, and key trail connections.

-Real Connections:
+Trail Connections:

 The City of Rochester is well-known for its off-road multi-use trail system.
 These trails provide valuable transportation and recreational opportunities for residents and visitors.
 Rochester is home to nationally recognized trails, such as the Erie Canal Heritage Trail, the El Camino Trail, and the Genesee Riverway Trail.
 Together these trails create an important non-motorized network for pedestrians and bicyclists, connecting destinations throughout the community.
-Increased use of nonmotorized trails can replace trips otherwise taken with motor vehicles, thus reducing emissions associated with personal cars and trucks.
-This action involves improving trail facilities and making new connections within the overall trail system.
-This will improve equitable access to employers, schools, stores, parks, and other destinations, providing opportunities for community members to use non-motorized forms of transportation.
+Increased use of non-motorized trails can replace trips otherwise taken with motor vehicles, thus reducing emissions associated with personal cars and trucks.
+This action involves improving trail facilities (which could signage, lighting, and maintenance), making new connections within the overall trail system, and exploring future policies regarding snow removal.
+This will improve equitable access to employers, schools, stores, parks, and other destinations, providing opportunities for community members to use nonmotorized forms of transportation.
 The City of Rochester plays a leadership role in planning and construction of enhanced trail facilities and new trail connections.